mondoohq/docs/docs/platform/infra/cloud/kubernetes/scan-kubernetes-with-operator.md

 image: /img/featured_img/mondoo-kubernetes.jpg
 ---

 The Mondoo Kubernetes Operator is Mondoo software that runs in your Kubernetes environment.
-Working within your cluster, the Mondoo Operator can:
+Working within your cluster, the Mondoo Kubernetes Operator can:

 - Continuously scan nodes to assess security and identify vulnerabilities